 The selvedge, or side edges of the rug, consist of four or more warps || running vertically and wefts, running horizontally to make the outside edges of the rug.
 The selvedge is then wrapped with a thread of similar material, recognized as overcasting.

 The warp of the rug are the vertical strands, typically cotton, silk or wool in which the knots are tied, making up the pile of the rug.
 These strands hold the knots in place and are then secured with wefts.

 Rug wefts are horizontal strands, typically cotton, wool or silk that makes up part of the foundation.
 Once the knots of the rug are tied to two or more warps and the row is completed, the weaver runs one or more wefts along the row of knot, weaving between the warps of the rug.

 This process, squeezes each knot, securing it, almost like being placed in a box with four sides.

 How Rugs Are Made

-Most rugs are made using either the Persian (Senneh Knot), or the Turkish (Ghiordes Knot).
+Most rugs are made using either the Persian (Senneh Knot / asymmetrical), or the Turkish (Ghiordes Knot / symmetrical).
 The Persian knot is also known as the Asymmetrical knot as it wraps under one warp and over the next.
 The Turkish knot is known as symmetrical and wraps over two warps and is then pulled up between the two warps.

 Once the rug has been completed; it will be cut down from the loom and the ends tied off making the fringe.
-Fringe can be done in many different ways and acts as hints to a rugs true origin.
+Fringe can be done in many different styles and acts as a hint to the rug's true origin.
 Rugs may have the pile re-cut to create a nice even pile.
-Typically rugs will be washed and set out in the sun to dry.
+Typically, rugs will be washed and set out in the sun to dry.
 Some rugs may be washed with chemical or tea washes to add artificial age to a rug.
-These washes may add a beautiful effect to a rug but overall weakin the integrity of the wool.
+These washes may add a beautiful effect to a rug but overall weaken the integrity of the wool.
 Once the rug has been dried it can be used or sent off to a market for sale.